mmalmi/mmalmi.github.io/_posts/2020-11-12-how-to-fund-open-source-software.md

 Cons:
 * Misalignment of incentives: when you get the money beforehand, you're not financially dependent on delivering on the promise.
-* Stress from the crowd breathing in your neck
+* Stress from the crowd breathing down your neck

 ## Donations